fred-saccoccio/advent-of-code/README.md

 # advent-of-code
-My programs to solve the 2015 Advent Of Code : some are in python and some are in C++.
+My programs to solve the various editions of the Advent Of Code : some are in python and some are in C++.